pansism/lsalst-to-netcdf4/README.md

 ## Usage
 1. Place an order on [https://landsaf.ipma.pt](https://landsaf.ipma.pt/en/products/land-surface-temperature/lst/) for SEVIRI LST data.
 2. Download the data and unzip all the .bz files in an empty folder.
-3. Call the function `LSALSTstack2NetCDF` using as arguments:
+3. Call the function `LSALSTstack2NetCDF` from `lsalst2netcdf.py` using as arguments:
     * the directory of the unzipped HDF5 data;
     * a savedir and a savename for the output netCDF4;
     * the bounding box lat/lon coordinates; and